War in Afghanistan (2001–2021): 2008–2009: NATO build-up, Pakistan skirmishes, and Karzai re-election

-On 13 June 2008, Taliban fighters demonstrated their ongoing strength, liberating all prisoners in Kandahar jail.
+On 13 June 2008, Taliban fighters demonstrated their ongoing strength, freeing all prisoners in Kandahar jail.
 The operation freed 1200 prisoners, 400 of whom were Taliban, causing a major embarrassment for NATO.
 By the end of 2008, the Taliban apparently had severed remaining ties with al-Qaeda.
-According to senior US military intelligence officials, perhaps fewer than 100 members of al-Qaeda remained in Afghanistan.
+According to US officials, perhaps fewer than 100 members of al-Qaeda remained in Afghanistan.

-In the summer of 2008, President Bush issued an order authorizing raids against militants in Pakistan.
-Pakistan said it would not allow foreign forces onto its territory and that it would vigorously protect its sovereignty.
-In September, the Pakistan military stated that it had issued orders to "open fire" on US soldiers who crossed the border in pursuit of militant forces.
+In summer 2008, Bush authorized raids against militants in Pakistan.
+Pakistan said it would not allow foreign forces onto its territory, and would protect its sovereignty.
+In September, it stated that it had issued orders to fire upon US soldiers who crossed the border.

-In September 2008, President Bush announced the withdrawal of over 8,000 from Iraq and a further increase of up to 4,500 in Afghanistan.
-The same month, the UK lost its 100th serviceperson.
+Also in September, Bush announced 8,000 troops would withdraw from Iraq, and an increase of up to 4,500 troops in Afghanistan.
+The same month, the UK lost its 100th service-person.

-On 3 September 2008, US commandos landed by helicopter and attacked three houses close to a known enemy stronghold in Pakistan.
-Pakistan condemned the attack, calling the incursion "a gross violation of Pakistan's territory."
+On 3 September, US commandos landed by helicopter and attacked three houses close to a known enemy stronghold in Pakistan.
+Pakistan condemned the attack as "a gross violation of Pakistan's territory."
 On 6 September, in an apparent reaction, Pakistan announced an indefinite disconnection of supply lines to NATO forces.
 A further split occurred when Pakistani soldiers fired on NATO aircraft which had crossed the border on 25 September.
-However, despite tensions, the US increased the use of remotely piloted drone aircraft in Pakistan's border regions, in particular the Federal Tribal Areas and Balochistan; by 2009, drone attacks were up 183% since 2006.
+However, despite tensions, the US increased its drone attacks in Pakistan's border regions, in particular the Federal Tribal Areas and Balochistan; by 2009, drone attacks were up 183% since 2006.